qualia-insights/opentaxliberty/README.md

 ## Todo

-- Lets bring the heat....we have Friday, Saturday, Sunday, and Monday
+- Lets bring the heat....we have Friday 3/14, Saturday 3/15, Sunday 3/16, and Monday 3/17 to work on OTL
 - [ ] math error on line 34
 - [ ] finish 1040 form
 - [ ] pytests for form 1040